 Uppercase or lowercase “B”: How is Bitcoin spelled?

 Perhaps, for a translator, a bitcoin question that is of greater importance than the technical details is on how to spell bitcoin.
-Should it be spelled with a capital letter “B” or should it be treated in the same way dollar, euro, yen, and other currencies are treated?
+Should it be spelled with the capital letter “B” or should it be treated in the same way dollar, euro, yen, and other currencies are treated?
 The answer to this question lies on how the word is used.
 Bitcoin can refer to a cryptocurrency or a protocol/payment network.
 The consensus is that when referring to “bitcoin” as a cryptocurrency, it has to be spelled with a lowercase “b” in the same way currencies are spelled.
 The uppercase “B” spelling is to be used when referring to the protocol and payment network.

 Here are some sample sentences to help clarify this: